 Stories of classmate bullying ending in violence, attempted suicide or suicide have become all too common in recent years.
 Who is responsible for stopping this bullying behavior at school or on the school bus?

 Are school boards and school districts responsible?
 What about the parents of the bully?

-According to National Center for Education Statistics, nearly 1 in 5 students report being bullied during the school year, impacting over 5 million youth every year.
+According to National Center for Education Statistics, nearly 1 in 5 students report being bullied during the school year.
+School bullying impacts over 5 million youth every year.